 Investment Policy - The assets of Component II and I are commingled and invested together as allowed by the POA.
-The plan's policy in regard to the allocation of invested assets is established and may be amended by governance by a majority vote of its members.
+The Combined Plan's policy in regard to the allocation of invested assets is established and may be amended by governance by a majority vote of its members.
 It is the policy of the governance to pursue an investment strategy that manages risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
-The plan's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
-The following was the governance's adopted asset allocation policy as of June 30, 2016.
+The Combined Plan's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
+The following was the governance's adopted asset allocation policy as of June 30, 2017:

 Asset Class Target Allocation

 Global equity 43.00 %

-Global fixed income 12.00
+Global fixed income 16.00

 Real estate 10.00

 Private equity 8.00

 Hedge funds 5.00

 Global asset allocation/risk

-parity/real assets (liquid) 21.00
+parity/real assets (liquid) 17.00

 Cash 1.00

-Rate of Return - For the year ended June 30, 2016, the annual money-weighted rate of return on the plan's investments, net of investment expense, was 1.1 percent.
+Rate of Return - For the year ended June 30, 2017, the annual money-weighted rate of return on the Combined Plan's investments, net of investment expense, was 12.6 percent.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.